Matthew Levitt is the Fromer-Wexler Fellow and director of the Reinhard Program on Counterterrorism and Intelligence at The Washington Institute.

 The Trump administration’s 2018 national counterterrorism strategy spoke directly to the benefit of such wide-ranging partnerships: “Our increasingly interconnected world demands that we prioritize the partnerships that will lead to both actions and enduring efforts that diminish terrorism.
 The United States will, therefore, partner with governments and organizations,...the technology sector, financial institutions, and civil society.”
 In this vein, the counter-ISIS coalition is needed as much today as it was prior to the terrorist group’s latest setbacks.

-Charles Thepaut, a resident visiting fellow at The Washington Institute, previously worked for European diplomatic institutions in Syria, Algeria, Iraq, France, Belgium, and Germany.
-Matthew Levitt is the Institute’s Fromer-Wexler Fellow and director of its Reinhard Program on Counterterrorism and Intelligence.
+Matthew Levitt is The Washington Institute's Fromer-Wexler Fellow and director of its Reinhard Program on Counterterrorism and Intelligence.